secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 **Applying for Parental Leave in Australia**
 * To initiate your parental leave, please review this [checklist](https://docs.google.com/document/d/17Nxh0Hg3A44i1HmJp0vQj0jMMzFoIQxy/edit?usp=sharing&ouid=108582647308078356493&rtpof=true&sd=true) to ensure reporting timelines are met.
 All written requests for Parental Leave can be sent to leaves@gitlab.com.
-* After submitting your written request for Parental Leave, please enter the dates of your leave into PTY by Roots by selecting the `Parental Leave` label.
+* After submitting your written request for Parental Leave, please enter the dates of your leave into PTO by Deel by selecting the `Parental Leave` label.

 **Record-keeping for paid Parental Leave:**
 * In addition to the usual record-keeping requirements, employers that have team members getting government-funded Parental Leave Pay also have to keep the following records: